Reiki Healing FAQs in Buffalo, NY

-Everything You Need to Know About Reiki in Buffalo, NY
+Everything You Need to Know About Reiki Sessions at Lavender Healing & Wellness

-Q: What should I expect during my first Reiki session in Buffalo, NY?
+Q: What should I expect during my first Reiki session at Lavender Healing & Wellness in Buffalo, NY?

 A: When you visit my Buffalo studio for a Reiki session, we will start with a gentle conversation allowing you to settle into your session and feel comfortable.